+Type: Vaki

-Type : Vaki Operating: Jan- Dec 2020 Performance: Good Verified: Yes
+Operating: Jan- Dec 2021

 The fish counter is sited at Cappogue, on Drumcar Weir, on the Drumcar to Dunleer road, County Louth.
 It is a Vaki counter and records the fish as they move up and down through the fish pass on the side of the weir.
-This counter is a partial counter and the percentage of the fish counted depends on weather and water levels.
-This data is uploaded by IFI staff from the Dundalk District.
-The data is verified on site using the Winari software.
+This counter is a partial counter and the percentage of the fish counted depends on weather and water level.
+This data is uploaded by IFI staff from the Dundalk District and verified on site using the Winari software.